Rationality, universal generation and the integral Hodge conjecture: Introduction

 \subsection{Acknowledgement}

-This project was started when the author was visiting Morningside Center of Mathematics (Beijing); He would like to thank Prof. Ye Tian for the invitation.
-He would also like to thank Claire Voisin and Johan de Jong for many helpful email communications.
+This project was started when I was visiting Morningside Center of Mathematics (Beijing); I thank Prof. Ye Tian for the invitation.
+I also thank Claire Voisin and Johan de Jong for many helpful email communications.